kamilion/customizer/README.md

 GitHub and has been tested thoroughly on Ubuntu 10.04(Lucid Lynx).
 One year later, as December 2012, Customizer stable release has hit 3.2.3.

-Presently re-written from scratch with the goal to support Ubuntu releases newer than 11.10 and extending its usefulness with features such as Web Interface.
+Presently re-written from scratch with the goal to support Ubuntu releases newer than 12.10 and making it more stable and robust.

 ### SEE ALSO